FlowFuse/website/marketing/boilerplate.md

 Node-RED is very popular in the manufacturing industry for collecting factory data at the edge and transmitting it to a database or the cloud.
 Its visual programming environment makes it easy for non-traditional software developers to create data applications that accelerate innovation on the factory floor.

-FlowForge adds to Node-RED collaborative development, management of remote deployments, support for DevOps deliver pipelines and the ability to host Node-RED applications on FlowForge Cloud.
+FlowForge adds to Node-RED collaborative development, management of remote deployments, support for DevOps delivery pipelines and the ability to host Node-RED applications on FlowForge Cloud.
 FlowForge is the devops platform for Node-RED application development and delivery.